wendbv/shampoo/README.md

 Shampoo will connect incomming websockets to user defined `endpoint` classes based on their `path`.
 The connecting client can make calls to the endpoint using simple `JSON` messages and the endpoint can send the client push messages.

+Note: Only python versions `3.5` and up are supported.

 ## Installation

 ```bash